nunofmn/api.triage/README.md

 - [X] Migrate from model to Dulcimer
 - [ ] Make everything work again
 - [ ] Write Tests
-- [ ] Make Routes to receive Github Hooks with ngrok
+- [X] Make Routes to receive Github Hooks and test with ngrok
 - [ ] Create a WebSockets API